getpelican/pelican/docs/content.rst

 Linking to static files
 -----------------------

-Linking to non-article or non-page content uses the same ``{filename}`` syntax as described above.
-It is important to remember that those files will not be copied to the output directory unless the source directories containing them are included in the ``STATIC_PATHS`` setting of the project's ``pelicanconf.py`` file.
-Pelican's default configuration includes the ``images`` directory for this, but others must be added manually.
-Forgetting to do so will result in broken links.
+You can link to static content using ``{static}path/to/file``.
+Files linked to with this syntax will automatically be copied to the output directory, even if the source directories containing them are not included in the ``STATIC_PATHS`` setting of the project's ``pelicanconf.py`` file.

 For example, a project's content directory might be structured like this::